covarep/covarep/vocoder/hmpd/README.txt

 ERRATA -------------------------------------------------------------------------

-A) Unfortunately, the publications [1,2] do not mention a median filter and a hanning window used when computing the smooth PD (the local trend).
+A)  Unfortunately, the publications [1,2] do not mention a median filter and a
+    hanning filter used when computing the smooth PD (the local trend).
+    This has been forgotten during the writing of [1,2].
 Please have a look at hmpd_phase_smooth.m for the implementation used.

-B) The description of the PDM compression in [3] is wrong.
+B)  In [3], the description of the PDM compression is wrong.
+We tried the
-   We tried the compression described in [3], which didn't work as expected, I replaced it by the one described in philin2philog.m, but didn't replaced the description in the paper we were writing.
-My mistake.
+    compression described in [3], which didn't work as expected, Later on, I replaced it by the one described in philin2philog.m, but I didn't replace the description in the paper we were writing.

-Thanks to the COVAREP project, you can work with the actual implementations and not with the article descriptions only.
+Thanks to the COVAREP project, you can work with the implementations that have been actually used for the experiments presented in [1,2] and not with the article descriptions only.